suffolklibraries/sljekyll/libraries/hub/index.md

   color="white"
   layout-reverse="true"
   title="The Cromwell Room"
   text="Room with seating and tables for up to 15 people.
 Conference call facilities.
-Air conditioning and movable 55 inch presentation screen."
+Air conditioning and movable 55 inch presentation screen. <br>£12 per hour, refreshments available for an additional cost of £1.50 per person."
 %}

 <div class="pv3 bg-near-white">